-You may have noticed that some of your favorite local restaurants, coffee shops and bars are now adding CBD-infused food and beverages to their menus.
+You may have noticed that some of your favorite local restaurants and bars selling CBD-infused food and beverages on their menus.
 However, some cities and states across the country are now attempting to put a stop to this practice.
 The CBD food and drink ban is creating confusion among many consumers since the 2018 Farm Bill removed hemp from its status as a federally illegal, Schedule I controlled substance.

 What’s The Issue?

 Despite the passage of the 2018 Farm Bill, the position of the Food and Drug Administration still remains that CBD cannot be sold as a dietary supplement or in food that crosses state lines.
 Their stance is that CBD was first an FDA-approved drug that went through clinical trials (in the form of Epidiolex, an oral medication designed to treat seizures in two rare forms of pediatric epilepsy) before it was introduced as a dietary supplement or food additive.

 Previously issued warning letters that the FDA has sent to hemp product manufacturers state that “under the [Federal Food, Drug and Cosmetic Act], it’s illegal to introduce drug ingredients like these into the food supply, or to market them as dietary supplements.”